rabstolaf/bwsys/02_configuring-the-headnode.md

 ## 2. Setting Up NTP

-> NTP is used for synchronizing clocks between computer systems.
+> NTP is used for synchronizing clocks/time between computer systems.
 > [Here](http://www.ntp.org/ntpfaq/NTP-s-def.htm) is a comprehensive documentation on NTP.
 > [This video](https://www.youtube.com/watch?v=EkQPkQb2D3g) gives a concise explanation on this topic.